wp-plugins/nearby-map/readme.txt

 == Screenshots ==

 1. View of the main map, during a route animation
+2. Some example of custom map styles
-2. View of a place block information
+3. View of a place block information

 == Changelog ==

+= 0.9.1 =
+* Deliver a new filter hook for customize map styles (to choose from http://maps.cloudmade.com/editor)
+* Solve a bug into *cloudmade_key* function

 = 0.9 =
 * Initial release